trectenwald/omnigraffle-aws/README.md

 ![example](https://github.com/trectenwald/omnigraffle-aws/blob/master/example.png)

 ## Disclaimer
-Amazon created these icons, not I. All credit is theirs.
-I just did cleanup and created Omnigraffle stencils for the benefit of all.
+Amazon created the icons that these stencils are based off of.
+Credit goes to them!